 Don’t leave Grouse Mountain without picking up some souvenirs of your trip.
 Popular stores include Spirit Gallery, home to unique gifts by local artisans, crafted from British Columbia jade, and Essentials, with its Grouse Mountain branded socks, jackets, and keychains.
 You can pick up any last-minute essentials at Outfitters, which carries a wide range of outdoor activewear.
 Opening hours vary, so check the website before visiting.

-The Lumberjack Show is a daily performance during the summer on Grouse Mountain.
-“An impressive outdoor set features two logging camps from the early 1900s, where Johnny Nelson from the Green River logging camp prepares to battle Willie McGee from Blue Mountain to determine the top lumberjack.”
-The 45-minute show includes log rolling, tree climbing, axe throwing, and two-man peg and raker saw demonstrations.
-You can also attempt axe throwing and pole climbing yourself.
+The Lumberjack Show is a daily performance during the summer on Grouse Mountain — and a highlight among visitors.
+The website description captures it best: “An impressive outdoor set features two logging camps from the early 1900s, where Johnny Nelson from the Green River logging camp prepares to battle Willie McGee from Blue Mountain to determine the top lumberjack.”
+The 45-minute show includes log rolling, tree climbing, axe throwing, and two-man peg and raker-saw demonstrations.
+If you’re feeling brave, you can even pick up an axe yourself.

 Get comfortable at Grouse Mountain’s Theatre in the Sky, and learn about the local wildlife.
 The high-definition cinema features the Discovery Channel documentary Extremely Wild about the mountain’s adorable resident grizzlies, Coola and Grinder.
 Other films include The Wild Within, about British Columbia’s untamed natural surroundings, and Exposed, the fascinating story of the protected Great Bear Rainforest.
 The theatre is open all year and films are rotated regularly.